 Knox Bell

-Knox Bell has been a business transaction attorney in San Diego for more than 50 years, with the law firm of Gray Cary, now named DLA Piper.
+Knox Bell was a business transaction attorney in San Diego for more than 50 years, with the law firm of Gray Cary, now named DLA Piper.
 The law firm has more than 4,000 attorneys, in more than 45 countries.
 Knox’s area of legal practice has been focused on entrepreneurial technology companies, and biomedical research organizations.Read more

 For personal cultural travel experiences, Knox has traveled in more than 100 countries.
 Knox has a law degree from UCLA (1968), and a bachelor degree from UC-Davis.
 Knox studied for one year (1961-62) at the University in Aix-en-Provence, France.
 Knox is pleased to be a citizen of the global world, and he is eager to expand his knowledge and interests worldwide.